 Problem: This client had a two-part problem.
 The first was they needed a suitable electret condenser microphone for a new headset they were developing.
 The second, they needed independent testing on a microphone they were using in an existing product.

-Solution: The Stetron engineering team provided a comprehensive audio component evaluation and made suggestions on which Stetron electret condenser microphone would be a suitable fit for the headset.
+Solution: The Stetron audio engineering team provided a comprehensive audio component evaluation and made suggestions on which Stetron electret condenser microphone would be a suitable fit for the headset.
 Additionally, Stetron conducted an evaluation of the customers’ existing component using HATS, performed testing and supplied suggestions on how to enhance the performance of the existing components.